Chomsky: Myth and Reality

 Posted on October 20th, 2008 at 10:42 pm by Steve

 But a man with a gun is told only that which people assume will not provoke him to pull the trigger.
-Since all authority and government are based on force, the master class, with its burden of omniscience, faces the servile class, with its burden of omniscience, precisely as a highwayman faces his victim.
+Since all authority and government are based on force, the master class, with its burden of omniscience, faces the servile class, with its burden of nescience, precisely as a highwayman faces his victim.
 Communication is possible only between equals.
 The master class never abstracts enough information from the servile class to know what is actually going on in the world where the actual productivity of society occurs.
 Furthermore, the logogram of any authoritarian society remains fairly inflexible as time passes, but everything else in the universe constantly changes.
 The result can only be progressive disorientation among the rulers.
 The end is debacle.

 The schizophrenia of authoritarianism exists both in the individual and in the whole society.